josnin/redgin/README.md

 * Introduced Reactive Tags (div, span, ...)
 * Getters/Setters is handled by RedGin
 * Inline Events
-* Vanilla JS, Work on all JS framework
+* Vanilla JS, Works on all JS framework

 ## Use directly in browser